Introduction to SQL Server Interview Questions

 Q5.
 What is the replication and why it is required on the SQL server?

 It is a set of technologies for copy and distributes data and database objects from one database to another.
 Synchronize the data can also be achieved with replication to maintain consistency.
 Replication can be used to distribute data to various locations and to remote or mobile users over a certain medium of the internet.
 Multiple servers having data can be synchronized with the replication process using a replica set.
-Thus, reading capacity can be enhanced and users can be provided with a choice to selecting among different servers to perform read-write operations.
+Thus, reading capacity can be enhanced and users can be provided with a choice to select among different servers to perform read-write operations.

 Part 2 – SQL Server Interview Questions (Advanced)

 Let us now have a look at the advanced SQL Server Interview Questions and Answers:

 Q6.
 What is the command to create a database in an SQL server?

 There is a command called ‘CREATEDATABASE’, it can be utilized to create any database on the SQL server.